Synopsik/DiscordBot/README.md

 token = os.getenv("BOT_TOKEN")
 ```

-5. Create an override function `on_message(message)` with the decorator `@client.event`, this triggers anytime a message is posted on the server or sent directly to the bot
+14. * Create an override function `on_message(message)` with the decorator `@client.event`
+    * This triggers anytime a message is posted on the server or sent directly to the bot
 ```
 @client.event
 async def on_message(message):